Snowflake-Labs/sfguide_snowpark_on_jupyter/README.md

 1. Download and install [Docker](https://docs.docker.com/docker-for-mac/install/).

-1. Clone the Snowtrek repo:
+1. Clone the Github Lab [Repo](https://github.com/Snowflake-Labs/sfguide_snowpark_on_jupyter/):

         cd ~
         mkdir DockerImages

         cd DockerImages
-        git clone git@github.com:snowflakecorp/snowtrek_V2.git
+        git clone git@github.com:Snowflake-Labs/sfguide_snowpark_on_jupyter.git

 1. Build the Docker container

-        cd ~/DockerImages/snowtrek_V2/docker
+        cd ~/DockerImages/sfguide_snowpark_on_jupyter/docker
-        docker build -t snowtrek .
+        docker build -t snowparklab .

-1. <a name="starting-your-snowtrek-environment">Starting your Snowtrek environment </a>
+1. <a name="starting-your-jupyter-environment">Starting your Jupyter environment </a>

-    Type the following commands to start the Snowtire container and mount the Snowtrek directory to the container.
-The command below assumes that you have cloned Snowtrek V2 to ~/DockerImages/snowtrek_V2.
+    Type the following commands to start the Snowtire container and mount the Snowpark Lab directory to the container.
+The command below assumes that you have cloned the git repo to ~/DockerImages/sfguide_snowpark_on_jupyterJupyter.
 Adjust the path if necessary.

-        cd ~/DockerImages/snowtrek_V2
+        cd ~/DockerImages/sfguide_snowpark_on_jupyter
-        docker run -it --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v "$(pwd)":/home/jovyan/snowtrek --name snowtrek snowtrek
+        docker run -it --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v "$(pwd)":/home/jovyan/snowparklab --name snowparklab snowparklab

     The output should be similar to the following